Macintosh Classic: Features

 The low-end model was sold with 1 MB of memory, a 1.44 MB floppy drive, no hard disk, and included a keyboard for $999.
 The $1,500 model had 2 MB of memory and a 40 MB hard disk.
 The Classic features several improvements over the Macintosh Plus, which it replaced as Apple's low-end Mac computer: it is up to 25 percent faster than the Plus, about as fast as the SE, and includes an Apple SuperDrive 3.5" floppy disk drive as standard.
 The SuperDrive can read and write to Macintosh, MS-DOS, OS/2, and ProDOS disks.
 The Classic also has a memory expansion slot (up to 4 MB).

 The Classic uses the System 6.0.7 operating system with support for all versions up to System 7.5.5.
 A hidden Hierarchical File System (HFS) disk volume contained in the read-only memory (ROM) includes System 6.0.3.
-The Mac Classic can be booted into System 6.0.3 by holding down the keys during boot.
+The Mac Classic can be booted into a scaled-down version of System 6.0.3 stored in the ROM by holding down the keys during boot.

 Some dealers included a software bundle called Smartbundle with the Classic.
 Also sold separately for $349, this includes T/Maker's WriteNow word processor, Ashton-Tate's Full Impact spreadsheet program, RecordHolderPlus database, and Silicon Beach Software's SuperPaint 2.0 paint and draw program.